James Mason–The Rainy Day Trader

 In 1980 he attended a Real Estate Securities Syndication Institute conference where he obtained the name of a commodities broker in New York who traded gold futures.
 After watching the broker lose money for two weeks, he went to New York to find out where the money went.
 He stayed for three months on his first visit and commuted between Florida and New York for the following three years.
-He was actively trading Comex Gold Futures until the initiation of stock index futures trading in the early 1980s.
-Between 1984 and 1988 he was a registered options principal for several small brokerage firms.
+He was actively trading Comex Gold Futures until the initiation of stock index futures trading with the Kansas City Value Line Contract in 1982.
+When the S&P 500 contract premiered in Chicago, he moved to trading that instrument.
+Between 1984 and 1988, he was a registered options principal for several small brokerage firms.

 In 1987 Mr. Mason and two partners founded Portfolio Management, a registered commodity trading advisory firm.
 The venture was successful and they were short the S&P Index Futures during the crash of October 16-19 when the Dow lost almost half of its value at the low point.
 The firm utilized algorithms developed by Mr. Mason and programmed by his partner.
 Those proprietary programs actually predicted a major downward movement in the market 30 minutes before the market crashed.

-After his success in shorting the market in October Mr. Mason took a year off to get married and relax on the beach.
-During that time he took on his first students for markets trading.
+After his success in shorting the market in October, Mr. Mason took a year off to get married and relax on the beach.
+During that time he took on his first students for market trading.
 He has continued to coach on an intermittent basis, taking on no more than 3 students at a time.

-Mr. Mason attended the University of Florida College of Law from January 1989 until graduation in August of 1991.
+Fulfilling a dream, and having the funds due to his massive trading success, Mr. Mason attended the University of Florida College of Law from January 1989 until graduation in August of 1991.
 He was admitted to the Georgia Bar and is still a member of that organization.
 Subsequent to completing law school and admittance to the bar, Mr. Mason served as a trust & investment officer for First Union Bank.
 He founded his own mortgage brokerage business which he operated from 1993 to 2010.
-During this time he continued to trade the financial markets and invested in real estate.
+During this time he continued to trade the financial markets, coached a few students to financial success, and invested in real estate.
 He accurately predicted the market correction of 2007-2008 and was short the financial markets with an emphasis on bank stocks.

-During his career Mr. Mason has counseled hundreds of people on investments, assets protection, and operation of their business activities.
-He has also taught a number of people how to trade the markets.
-Having spent well over $150,000 of his own money on courses, trading systems and methodologies, and financial seminars he decided to de-mystify the process and train a few individuals to be master traders.
+During his career, Mr. Mason has counseled hundreds of people on investments, asset protection, and operation of their business activities, with emphasis on successfully trading the markets Having spent well over $150,000 of his own money on courses, trading systems and methodologies, and financial seminars he decided to demystify the process and train a few individuals to be master traders.

 Contact me (James Mason) today and let’s talk about your goals and expectations.
 Let’s see if we get along & whether trading is a good fit for you…and if so, let’s get you started on the road to freedom.